10 Must-Know Things About Safe Winter Driving in Norway (2025)

 When you find yourself alone on the road with no other cars around, reduce your speed to 20-30 kilometers per hour.
 Then, hit the brakes hard and see what the car does.

-Do this when you feel unsure of the surface of the road, whenever you feel like it (just make sure you have no cars behind you or coming towards you).
+Do this when you feel unsure about the road surface, whenever you like (just make absolutely sure there are no cars behind you or coming towards you).

 4. Use the “3-Second Rule”